sakshi2212/receipt-processor/README.md

 - All receipt data and calculated points are stored in memory.
 Restarting the application will reset this data.

 ### Front-End Interaction
-- The front-end (`templates/index.html`) takes a JSON receipt as input and displays both the unique receipt ID and the corresponding points awarded.
+- The front-end (`templates/index.html`) takes a JSON receipt as input and displays both the unique receipt ID and the corresponding points awarded on clicking submit.

 ---